graficos/churnlens-extension/README.md

 Here you can:

 - Set the **Churn Calculation Period** (in days).
-- Preview the current **Color Palette**.

 ### Extension Settings

 - `churnlens.periodDays`: Number of days to look back in git history to calculate churn (default: `30`).
+- `churnlens.hideRoot`: Hide the root project folder from the Churn Explorer (default: `true`).

 ### Color Customization

-You can customize the 6 churn levels in your `settings.json` using `workbench.colorCustomizations`:
+While the UI customization has been streamlined, you can still customize the 6 churn levels in your `settings.json` using `workbench.colorCustomizations`:

 ```json
 "workbench.colorCustomizations": {